 Ti plants grow pretty quickly when kept under optimum conditions.
 You should be able to grow a moderately-sized plant within a month or two.
 The leaves of this plant are known for therapeutic uses.
 The fragrant flowers provide a natural air freshener for your home.

 Ficus rules the world of modern, fast-growing indoor plants.
-Weeping fig or Ficus looks more like a miniature tree than a plant.
+The weeping fig or Ficus looks more like a miniature tree than a plant.
 They are eye-charmers for indoor gardeners looking for a unique plant to decorate their space.
-The evergreen variety grows well indoors and it can grow anywhere between 3 to 6 feet tall.
+The evergreen variety grows well indoors, and it can grow anywhere between 3 to 6 feet tall.
 It sheds its leaves regularly, so you might want to clear the foliage every now and then.
 Use a vacuum cleaner to pick up the fallen leaves.

 When it comes to quick growth, nothing beats bamboo plants.
 Usually, bamboo plants grow outdoors.
 But lucky bamboo happily grows indoors.
 In fact, this gorgeous plant does not actually belong to the bamboo family at all.

-However, you will want to make sure that the plant gets direct, abundant sunlight as long as possible.
+However, you will want to ensure that the plant gets direct, abundant sunlight as long as possible.
 In traditional Chinese culture, many treasure Lucky Bamboo.
 They believe it brings wealth and fortune to the owners.

-Philodendron can grow indoors for a considerable period, without any observable damage.
+Philodendron can grow indoors for a considerable period without any observable damage.
 However, it enjoys time out in direct sunlight every once in a while.
-This plant should not be over-watered and should be kept in medium light or bright indirect sunlight.
+This plant should not be over-watered and kept in medium or bright indirect sunlight.

 Do You Also Have Fast Growing Indoor Plants In Your Space?